Depot Deal Days event is on now. Don't wait! Shop Event

 Energy Efficiency: What Does SEER Mean?

 Air conditioners are now more energy efficient than ever before.
 Look for the SEER (Seasonal Energy Efficiency Ratio) rating to compare their performance.
 13-14 SEER is now considered standard efficiency for a central air conditioner, with many available systems rated at 16 SEER or even over 20.
-By comparison, it was common just a decade ago for people to own units with SEER ratings of 10 or lower.
+By comparison, many older and aging AC units carry SEER ratings of 10 or lower.

 The higher the SEER rating, the more energy-efficient the air conditioner.
-While the most efficient air conditioners typically carry a premium up-front cost, they can save money on hydro since they don’t have to work as hard to do the same job as a less-efficient unit.
+While the most efficient air conditioners typically carry a premium up-front cost, they also consume less energy to do the same job as a less-efficient unit.

 Ductless air conditioners are often more energy efficient than central air conditioners, with many carrying SEER ratings in the low-20s or higher.
-This is largely because they deliver cooled air directly to the room, so none is lost through leaks in ductwork.
+This is largely because they deliver cooled air directly to the room rather than indirectly through the home’s ductwork.

 Related Resources